Le Building: Critical reception

 Another professional animator, Peter J. Richardson, wrote that achieving the film's visual blend relied on a "very delicate balance".
 Masking CG to look more like 2D animation, he explained, typically relies on a technique known as cell shading – he continued however, that cell shading is not sufficient to hide the distinct movement of 3D objects.
 According to Richardson, the filmmakers addressed this issue through careful orchestration of the film's pacing.
 He explained, " If everything's moving crazy fast, it's harder to tell if a shape was hand-drawn or not...When the cat lands on the biker in Le Building, the 3D kicks in, and it all feels appropriately wobbly and unstable."
 Richardson then wrote that he had rarely seen 3D movement animated this well and proclaimed the film as a whole, "excellent in every respect."Stash DVD magazine called Le Building "a manic and charming tale" and predicted that the film would be sure to open up myriad opportunities for its directors.
 When Le Building won in the Undergraduate category at the Ottawa International Animation Festival, Richard J. Leskosky of The News-Gazette wrote that all of the student films honored at the festival that year "already looked quite professional".
-In his review, Leskosky wrote that Le Buildilng is "very much in the spirit of Rube Goldberg's wacky inventions".
+In his review, Leskosky wrote that Le Building is "very much in the spirit of Rube Goldberg's wacky inventions".
 The Ottawa festival's jury also made a comparison to Goldberg's work, and in 3D World magazine, Le Building's style was likened to that of Chuck Jones.
 3D World called Le Building "a gleefully madcap short" and named it one of the ten best student animated films of the year.

 In a review for the Colombian publication FuriaMag, Juan David Gómez praised the film's animation, characters, and story.
 "Le Building is one of those wonders that it's nice to meet from time to time on the internet", he wrote.
 The multi-national, Spanish-language publication Blog de Cine also praised the film, writing that it "lasts just long enough" to have a joyous effect on viewers.